+Note: There is an updated version of this post for 2023.
+You can read it here.
 What will we all be concerned about in IT service management (ITSM) in 2020?
+What will be the hottest ITSM trends for 2020?
 To help, and because my “5 Hottest ITSM Trends and Topics for 2019” article was very popular last year, here’s another poll-results-based article that looks at what will be the hot trends and topics – in terms of reader interest – in 2020.
 If nothing else, you’ll probably be surprised at where some ITSM topic areas place in the table below.

 In my experience, our peers in ITSM and IT-support roles often find industry statistics to be helpful, reassuring, inspirational, or maybe even unbelievable (which can be both a good and bad thing depending on their credibility).
 And there’s usually significant interest in what everyone else is doing, or is planning to do.